noi-techpark/it.bz.opendatahub.databrowser/doc/developers/vue-components.md

 # Vue Components

-The Databrowser App provides different views to present the [Open Data Hub](https://opendatahub.bz.it/) datasets, e.g.
+The Data Browser App provides different views to present the [Open Data Hub](https://opendatahub.bz.it/) datasets, e.g.

 - The table view shows a list of dataset entries
 - The detail view shows the details for a dataset